 Total Wireless is a well-priced mobile virtual network operator (MVNO) that runs over Verizon’s network.
-My own experience with Total Wireless was positive, and I think Total Wireless is one of the best options available for those who want to use a moderate or large amount of data while on Verizon’s network.
-Total Wireless has especially well-priced family plans for those who need multiple lines of service.
+Total Wireless is one of the best options on the market for families that want budget-friendly service with a large data allotment on Verizon’s network.

 Total Wireless has excellent coverage thanks to Verizon’s massive network.
 My impression is that subscribers to Verizon-based MVNOs get access to Verizon’s own network as well as a substantial portion of Verizon’s extended network.

 Total Wireless shares the following coverage map on its website:

 Speeds for normal data use are not throttled for Total Wireless’s subscribers.
 When Verizon’s network is not congested, I expect Total Wireless subscribers will receive the same speeds that Verizon’s direct subscribers experience.

 Total Wireless performed well in speed tests I ran:

 Speeds will vary significantly between locations.
 I’d take my results with a grain of salt unless you also happen to live in Boulder, Colorado.